 A web-site on lobbying for investigative journos.

-This web site was established, partly on behalf of the Plateau Group, a loose, non-structured, non-commercial group mainly of journalists, which has a focus on a number of Australia's social and political problems.
+The web site was originally established also for the Plateau Group, a loose, non-structured, non-commercial discussion group (mainly) of journalists, which has a focus on a number of Australia's social and political problems.